rails/rails/guides/source/layouts_and_rendering.md

 render body: "raw"
 ```

-TIP: This option should be used only if you explicitly want the content type to
+TIP: This option should be used only if you don't care about the content type of
-be unset.
+the response.
 Using `:plain` or `:html` might be more appropriate in most of the
 time.

+NOTE: Unless overriden, your response returned from this render option will be
+`text/html`, as that is the default content type of Action Dispatch response.

 #### Options for `render`